code-amisha/code-amisha/README.md

 * Learn modern web technologies
 * Grow as a software developer

-~ Always learning, building, and experimenting with new ideas.
+~ Always learning, building, and experimenting with new ideas!